Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Introduction

-The theory of $(2-2)$-correspondences, especially of, generally speaking, non-symmetric ones, is in the heart of this paper.
-A $(2-2)$-correspondence defines a biquadratic curve in $\mathbb P^1\times \mathbb P^1$, which is isomorphic to a cubic curve in $\mathbb P^2$, which, in the smooth case, carries a natural group structure.
+The theory of $(2,2)$ correspondences, especially of, generally speaking, non-symmetric ones, is in the heart of this paper.
+A $(2,2)$ correspondence defines a biquadratic curve in $\mathbb P^1\times \mathbb P^1$, which is isomorphic to a cubic curve in $\mathbb P^2$, which, in the smooth case, carries a natural group structure.
 Though both a smooth biquadratic and the corresponding cubic are \emph{transcendentally} isomorphic to the same elliptic curve, the isomorphism between the two is apparently \emph{polynomial} in terms of the coefficients of the biquadratic.
 This forms a unified framework for our solutions of the Malyshev and the Darboux problems, although these two problems are seemingly quite contrasted to each other, as belonging to very distant fields of mathematics.
-This theory has a long and illustrious history, starting with Euler in 1766, \cite{Euler1766}, see also \cites{Cayley1871, Fr}, as well as more modern accounts, like \cites{Clem, Sam, QRT1988, DuistermaatBOOK}.
-Symmetric $(2-2)$-correspondences played an important role in modern theory of integrable systems (see e.g. \cites{Bax71b, Bax72a, Bax72b, Bax82, Krich, Dra1992, Dra1993, V1992, Dra2014}) as well as in the study of Poncelet theorem, see \cites{GrifHar1978, FlattoBOOK, DR2011knjiga, DR2025rcd}, and references therein.
+This theory has a long and illustrious history, starting with Euler in 1766, \cite{Euler1766}, see also \cites{Cayley1871, Fr}, as well as more modern accounts, like \cites{Clem, Sam, QRT1988, Tsu, DuistermaatBOOK}.
+Symmetric $(2,2)$ correspondences played an important role in modern theory of integrable systems (see e.g.~\cites{Bax71b, Bax72a, Bax72b, Bax82, Krich, Dra1992, Dra1993, V1992, Dra2014}) as well as in the study of the Poncelet theorem, see \cites{GrifHar1978, FlattoBOOK, DR2011knjiga, DR2025rcd}, and references therein.
+The necessary background material is presented in Sections \ref{sec:grw} and \ref{sec:P1P1P2} to make the paper reasonably self-contained and assessable to readers from various fields.